|

 either.
 They usual have a good eggplant dish on offer.
 The outdoor

 tables are much in demand in fine weather.
-The worst thing about them is
+They are open all day and into the evening.

 |